KLB7/IntraMine/README.md

 *Fast search and real autolinking for your Windows intranet.*

 **Some news**: IntraMine is now compatible with Elasticsearch 7, but IntraMine will continue to support Elasticsearch 6.8 as long as you don't manually update your Search::Elasticsearch module.
-If you want to upgrade an older version of IntraMine to use Es 7, see "If you already have Elasticsearch" [Installing Elasticsearch](https://htmlpreview.github.io/?https://intramine.info/Installing%20Elasticsearch.html#If%20you%20already%20have%20Elasticsearch).
+If you want to upgrade an older version of IntraMine to use Es 7, see "If you already have Elasticsearch" in [Installing Elasticsearch](https://htmlpreview.github.io/?https://intramine.info/Installing%20Elasticsearch.html).

 *Search results: 296,000 files searched for "FindFileWide", results in 0.07 seconds.
 No restriction on directory or language.*
 ![Search](https://github.com/KLB7/IntraMine/blob/master/Documentation/images/2019-10-23%2014_30_47-Full%20Text%20Search.png)